-Born Anna Pauline Murray, she chose to be called the gender non-specific Pauli, and we follow her preference.
-Pauli was a jurist and activist who contributed some of the legal groundwork to the civil rights movement.
-Early on in her life, Pauli was committed to pursuing an education and left Durham, NC, as a teenager to attend Hunter College in the 1920s and 1930s.
-Later, her failed attempt to study at the all-white University of North Carolina garnered national attention and established her as civil rights activist.
+Born Anna Pauline Murray, Pauli chose the gender non-specific Pauli.
+A jurist and activist who contributed some of the legal groundwork to the civil rights movement, Pauli left Durham, NC, as a teenager to attend Hunter College in the 1920s and 1930s.
+Later, Pauli’s failed attempt to study at the all-white University of North Carolina garnered national attention and established a reputation as civil rights activist.

-Pauli was a trailblazer throughout her life.
-She wrestled with her gender identity, and her most intense romantic relationships were with women.
-She co-founded the National Organization for Women, serving as a vice-president of Benedict College in South Carolina, and becoming the first person to teach African-American Studies and Women’s Studies at Brandeis University.
-Later in her life, she became the first African-American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.
+Pauli wrestled with gender identity and Pauli’s most intense romantic relationships were with women.
+A co-founder of the National Organization for Women, a vice-president of Benedict College in South Carolina, the first person to teach African-American Studies and Women’s Studies at Brandeis University, Pauli was a trailblazer.
+Late in life, Pauli became the first African-American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.

-Pauli’s career reveals bravery, persistence, and diligence in her pursuit of an equal society.
-Her story and achievements continue to inspire the work of scholars and activists today.
+Pauli’s career reveals bravery, persistence, and diligence in the pursuit of an equal society.
+Pauli’s story and achievements continue to inspire the work of scholars and activists today.